samuelefonio/samuelefonio.github.io/_pages/about.md

 My background is in mathematics, I have a bachelor in pure [Mathematics](https://www.matematica.unito.it/do/home.pl) and a Master Degree in [Stochastics and Data Science](https://www.master-sds.unito.it/do/home.pl).

-At the University of Turin, I am more focused on Machine Learning research, but I am part of the awesome Parallel computing research group [Alpha](https://alpha.di.unito.it)!
+At the University of Turin, I am more focused on Machine Learning research, but I am part of the Parallel computing research group [Alpha](https://alpha.di.unito.it)!
+My supervisors are Roberto Esposito and Marco Aldinucci.

 On my website you can find my publications, my interests, my CV, and many other things.
-Of course, it is still in development, and I still need to get used to `al-folio`, but so far it seems very nice :smiley:.
+Of course, it is still in development, and I still need to get used to `al-folio`.
 Have fun on my website!

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.